basilesportif/gall-guide/guide-docs/poke.md

 ::  wire is a path; sign starts with %poke-ack, %watch-ack, %kick, or %fact
 |=  [=wire =sign:agent:gall]
 ```
 `wire` is a path that is used mainly for `watch` and subscriptions.
-I set it as `/poke-self/pokepath` here, but we could have used anything (`~` would make the most sense for pokes, but I just wanted to demonstrate the battle station's full power).
+I set it as `/poke-wire` here, but we could have used anything.
+Usually you won't need or want to handle the `%poke-ack`--this is just for demonstration of all the possibilities.

 It's considered best practice to switch first on the wire, and then on the sign (see [here in B3 for discussion](https://urbit.org/blog/precepts-discussion)).
 So we switch on the wire, match `[%pokepath ~]`, and then match when the head of `sign` is `%poke-ack**.